dtvu94/Kaggle_practice/Generate-Keras-model-dynamically/README.md

     - For examples: "a", "w"
 - Function_name: the name of the function which create the required model.
     - For examples: Function name: "MyModel" => result: def MyModel():
-- Comment_mode: a flag to turn on/off writing comments to the creating model function.
-    - For examples: "True"/"Yes", "False"/"No"

 ### Parameters
 Information: